Healthy Homes Assessment Hongoeka

 Rental Property Home Assessments Hongoeka

-Property rental areas that are affected through the Healthy Homes Standards in Hongoeka include each:
+Areas of rental properties that are impacted by Healthy Homes Standards.
+Healthy Homes Standard in Hongoeka include each:

 • Living Rooms